mblwhoi/drupal_faceted_search/README.txt

 to empty result sets.

-The most obvious metadata for faceted searches is provided by Drupal's taxonomy (categories) module.
+The most obvious metadata for faceted searches is provided by Drupal's taxonomy module.
 However, Faceted Search's API allows developers to expose other metadata, therefore providing more more facets to users for browsing content.

-Status
-******
+The package
+***********

+Faceted Search is in fact a bundle of modules.

+- Faceted Search: This module provides the search framework and API.

+- Faceted Search UI: This module provides the search user interface.

+- Taxonomy Facets: This modules allows users to search content through taxonomy.
+Any vocabulary can become a facet that can be used to refine the current query.

+- Content Type Facet: This module adds a facet that allows users to refine the current query based on content type.

+Hopefully, many more facets will be developed.
+The API is meant to make it easy to implement new facets.

+Current status
+**************

 This module is undergoing development and is not ready for production use.
 It executes tons of complex database queries, and very little performance